r4victor/tenthousandmeters/content/blog/python_bts_05.md

 ...
 ```

-Last time we learned that the CPython VM operates using the value stack.
-This should give us an idea of what `LOAD_NAME` and `STORE_NAME` instructions do:
+[Last time]({filename}/blog/python_bts_04.md) we learned that the CPython VM operates using the value stack.
+A typical bytecode instruction pops values from the stack, does something with them and pushes the result of the computation back onto the stack.
+The `LOAD_NAME` and `STORE_NAME` instructions are typical in that respect.
+Here's what they do in our example:

-* `LOAD_NAME` gets the value of the name `b` and pushes it on the stack.
+* `LOAD_NAME` gets the value of the name `b` and pushes it onto the stack.
 * `STORE_NAME` pops the value from the stack and binds the name `a` to that value.

-We can get more details by looking at the CPython source code.
-Let's start with the `STORE_NAME` opcode since we need to bind a name to a value before we can get a value from a name.
-Here's the piece of code responsible for the execution of `STORE_NAME` opcode:
+Last time we also learned that all opcodes are implemented in a giant `switch` statement in `Python/ceval.c`, so we can learn what the `LOAD_NAME` and `STORE_NAME` opcodes do in more detail by studying the correspoding cases of that `switch`.
+Let's start with the `STORE_NAME` opcode since we need to associate a name with some value before we can get the value of that name.
+Here's the `case` block that executes the  `STORE_NAME` opcode:

 ```C
 case TARGET(STORE_NAME): {